 Phosphorus Load-Reduction Stimulus Program:

 The Conservation Technology Information Center (CTIC) is leading a new effort to pilot a phosphorus load reduction market in the Western Lake Erie Basin (Maumee, Sandusky, and Cedar-Portage watersheds, see map).
 Growers within the indicated watersheds are now being sought to participate in this pilot market.
 The “Phosphorus Load-Reduction Stimulation Program” (PLUS-UP) payments now being offered to growers are intended to help offset their costs for the use of in-field practices—cover crops and no-till—which yield quantifiable reductions in the amount of dissolved reactive phosphorus (DRP) delivered to the adjacent surface water bodies that drain to Lake Erie.
-CTIC’s partner in the program, Heidelberg University, will quantify the reductions for each participating grower using the Nutrient Tracking Tool (NTT) model and report this to CTIC.
-CTIC will then provide cash payments to the grower using funds collected from purchasers of these credits.
-In the pilot program, Bayer CropScience is purchasing credits at a rate of $100 per pound of DRP.
+CTIC’s partner in the program, Heidelberg University, is quantifying the reductions for each participating grower using the Nutrient Tracking Tool (NTT) model and reporting this to CTIC.
+CTIC will provide cash payments to the grower using funds collected from purchasers of these credits.
+In the pilot program, Bayer CropScience purchased credits at a rate of $100 per pound of DRP.
 DRP runoff in the basin averages 0.3 pounds per acre; reductions are expected to be in the range of 0.05 to 0.1 pounds per acre.
 Based on those estimates, payments for practices in the PLUS-UP pilot program will be $5 per acre for cover crops, $3 per acre for no-till, or $10 for both practices employed together.

 Explore the Program

 Please fill out with your information to be placed on the waiting list for the Plus-Up program, while we are securing additional funding.